Liberty Fund Resources

 EconLog is one of the Wall Street Journal's Top 25 Economics Blogs.

 EconLog took wing in January 2003, initially inspired by Arnold Kling's earlier educational economics blog (Great Questions of Economics [GQE]).
 Bryan Caplan joined in January 2005, and David Henderson in October 2008.
-Guest bloggers, including Garett Jones and Luigi Zingales, have contributed to EconLog since the autumn of 2012.
+Guest bloggers, including Garett Jones, Art Caplan, Alberto Mingardi, Bart Wilson, and Scott Sumner, have contributed to EconLog since the autumn of 2012.

 For more information on EconLog, see:

-The Library of Economics and Liberty carries a weekly podcast, EconTalk, hosted by Russ Roberts.
-The talk show features one-on-one discussions with an eclectic mix of authors, professors, Nobel Laureates, entrepreneurs, leaders of charities and businesses, and people on the street.
+The Library of Economics and Liberty carries the podcast, EconTalk, hosted by Russ Roberts.
+The weekly talk show features one-on-one discussions with an eclectic mix of authors, professors, Nobel Laureates, entrepreneurs, leaders of charities and businesses, and people on the street.
 The emphases are on using topical books and the news to illustrate economic principles.
 Exploring how economics emerges in practice is a primary theme.

-Listeners are able to comment online on recent podcasts.
-All podcasts are archived and available free of charge.
-Podcast Listening Guides for classroom use are offered on selected podcasts.
+Listeners are able to comment online on recent podcast episodes.
+All current and prior episodes are archived and available free of charge.
+Podcast episode Listening Guides for personal and classroom use are offered on selected episodes.

-EconTalk got started in March 2006 with podcasts every two weeks, and went weekly in the summer of 2006.
-New podcasts are released on Monday mornings.
-They are available for listening on any computer, and are also available through iTunes and other intermediary services.
+EconTalk got started in March 2006 with podcast episodes every two weeks, and went weekly in the summer of 2006.
+New episodes are released on Monday mornings.
+They are available for listening on any computer, mp3 player, or smartphone, and are also distributed through iTunes and other intermediary services.

 For more information on EconTalk, see: